kennethleungty/File-Log-Generator/README.md

 ## Solution
 - In order to better track the file additions into Shared folders, and to quickly generate a full list of files in a shared folder, this Python script was written such that the file tracking process can be simplified

+## How to use
+- Place the file_activity_tracker.py in the parent directory you wish to track.
+The script will automatically crawl through all sub-directories to collate the list of files.
+- Run the .py file (in Command Prompt) in the future whenever you want to have an updated list of the recent changes